-The Orpheum’s facade was stunning, a masterpiece of Beaux-Arts architecture, and one of the most beautiful theater facades in Chicago’s history.
+The Orpheum’s façade was stunning, a masterpiece of Beaux-Arts architecture, and one of the most beautiful theatre facades in Chicago’s history.
 A two-story archway capped by a figure of a goddess was illuminated by electric lights and sparkling white terra-cotta, meant to resemble marble.
-Over the arch, a sea-shell pattern raditated outwards from a terra-cotta peacock in the center.
+Over the arch, a sea-shell pattern radiatated outwards from a terra-cotta peacock in the center.
 The words "Continuous Vaudeville" were inscribed around the edge in gold-painted letters.

 Inside, the Orpheum Theatre took up the first two stories of a multi-story office building.
 The interior was decorated in the style of a late-19th century opera house, with a double aisle, a small balcony, and several "opera boxes".

-An innovation which made the theater particularly popular (especially during the often times miserably muggy Chicago summers) was its cutting-edge ventilation system, which blew ice-cooled air through the auditorium, a rare treat in early-20th Century public buildings in Chicago, which drew as many raves from theater-goers as its beauty did.
+An innovation which made the theatre particularly popular (especially during the often times miserably muggy Chicago summers) was its cutting-edge ventilation system, which blew ice-cooled air through the auditorium, a rare treat in early-20th Century public buildings in Chicago, which drew as many raves from theatre-goers as its beauty did.

-Early on, the theater’s management boasted it had the finest staff in any theater in the city, as well as "high class entertainment".
+Early on, the theatre’s management boasted it had the finest staff in any theatre in the city, as well as "high class entertainment".
 Thus, its patrons felt a bit less put-off by its dime admission cost, while most of the vaudeville houses in the Loop cost a nickel.

 In the 1920’s, Aaron Jones sold the Orpheum Theatre to Warner Brothers, which continued to operate the theatre as a first-run house until its closure around 1936 or 1937.

-Unfortunately, this treasure of early movie theater architecture was converted decades ago, first to a shoe shop, then a Burger King restaurant, and currently a menswear store.
+Unfortunately, this treasure of early movie theatre architecture was converted decades ago, first to a shoe shop, then a Burger King restaurant, and currently a menswear store.

 Just login to your account and subscribe to this theater